 WELCOME FROM THE MAYOR OF DIAMOND

-The Village is aware of the need to continually improve our community.
-This year will include significant water main projects in several areas of the village.
+The Village is dedicated to continually improving our community.
+In 2019 significant watermain projects were completed in the village.
 To effectively communicate with our residents and business owners, the Village instituted “Smart Message”.
-To date, over 1,000 folks have registered and receive phone calls, e-mails, and text messages on road closures, construction information and more.
+To date, over 2,000 folks have registered and receive phone calls, e-mails, and text messages regarding road closures, construction information and more.

 Teresa “Terry” Kernc